wp-plugins/easy-spoiler/readme.txt

 Tested up to: 2.9.1
 Stable tag: 0.2.1

-This plugin allows you to easily create a container for a spoiler within your blog by use of shortcodes.
-It works in pages, posts, comments, and widgets.
+This plugin allows you to create a container for spoilers within pages, posts, comments, and widgets.

 == Description ==

-This plugin allows you to easily insert spoilers into your blog, making use shortcodes.
-An attractive container containing a hint to its content is created with a show/hide button.
-The container may contain other shortcodes within it.
+This plugin allows you to easily create spoilers with ashortcode.
+An attractive container with a hint to its content and a show/hide button are created.

-You can use this shortcode inside
+You can put spoilers within

  * pages
  * posts
  * comments
  * widgets

-Note that if you use it within comments, it is smart enough to not expand embedded shortcakes as this would allow end-users posting comments to invoke any of your site's shortcodes.
+Note that if you use it within comments, it is smart enough to not expand embedded shortcodes as this would allow end-users posting comments to invoke any of your site's shortcodes.

-It also ensure that it does not turn on any shortcode within widgets and comments, but only itself.

 PHP5 Required.